vaersaagod/seomate/README.md

 Defines the content of the sitemaps.
 The configuration consists of two main keys, `elements` and `custom`.
-In `elements`, you can define sitemaps that will automatically query for elements in certain sections or based on custom criterias, and in `custom` you add paths that are added to a separate custom sitemap.
-You may also add links to manually generated sitemaps in `additionalSitemaps`.
+In `elements`, you can define sitemaps that will automatically query for elements in certain sections or based on custom criterias.

+In `custom` you add paths that are added to a separate custom sitemap, and you may also add links to manually generated sitemaps in `additionalSitemaps`.
+Both of these settings can be a flat array of custom urls or sitemap paths that you want to add, or a nested array where the keys are site handles, to specify custom urls/sitemaps that are site specific, or `'*'`, for additional ones.
+See the example below.

 In the example below, we get all elements from the sections with handles `projects` and `news`, query for entries in four specific sections and all categories in group `newsCategories`.
-In addition to these¨, we add two custom urls.
+In addition to these, we add two custom urls, and two additional sitemaps.

 ```
 'sitemapConfig' => [